-Canstar Blue’s inaugural black tea review has seen Tetley, Nerada, Twinings, Bushells, Dilmah, ALDI Diplomat, Madura, Lipton and Coles rated on their variety/range, taste, packaging design, value for money and overall satisfaction.
+Canstar Blue’s black tea review compares Nerada, Tetley, Lipton, Dilmah, Twinings, Bushells, and Coles on taste, variety, packaging design, value for money, and overall satisfaction.

 See our Ratings Methodology.

 Is tea your guilt-tea pleasure?
-Whether you like it hot or iced, a nice cuppa is the ‘go to’ refreshment in many households.
-So, it’s no wonder that 46% of the Australians who responded to our survey said they buy tea on their regular grocery shop to keep the cupboard stocked up.
+Whether you like it hot or iced, a nice cuppa is the ‘go-to’ refreshment in many households.
+So, it’s no wonder that 47% of Australians we surveyed buy tea during their regular grocery shop to keep the cupboard stocked up.
 The good news is that there are many different varieties of black tea commercially available.
-Think English Breakfast, Earl Grey, Lady Grey, Darjeeling, Ceylon and the list goes on.
+Think English Breakfast, Earl Grey, Lady Grey, Darjeeling, Ceylon, and the list goes on.
 This means that irrespective of the brands and price points, you’ll always have plen-tea of black tea blends to choose from.

 Here are the best black tea brands in Australia, as rated by consumers in Canstar Blue’s latest review:

-Twinings offers a variety of tea and herbal blends, as well as a Cold Water Infusions range.
+Twinings offers a variety of tea and herbal blends, plus chilled alternatives found in the In’fuse range which lets you add cold water for a refreshing drink on the go.
 The brand also carries a line of Australian certified organic and Fairtrade teas in its Asha collection.
-When it comes to black tea, the blends available include English Breakfast (regular, extra strong and decaf), Australian Afternoon, Ceylon, Chai, Darjeeling, Earl Grey, Irish Breakfast, Lady Grey, Lemon, Morning Tea, Russian Caravan and Traditional Afternoon.
-The pack sizes vary between 40, 50, 80 and 100 tea bags.
-Twinings also sells a Twinings Tea Chest, which includes either four or six packs containing 10 tea bags each.
-Its prices range between $2.70 for a 10-pack and $11 for an 80 or 100-pack.
+When it comes to black tea, the blends available include English Breakfast (regular, extra strong, and decaf), Australian Afternoon, Ceylon, Chai, Darjeeling, Earl Grey, Irish Breakfast, Lady Grey, Morning Tea and Russian Caravan.
+The pack sizes vary between 10, 40, 50, 80 and 100 tea bags.
+Its prices range between $2.90 for a 10-pack and $11.20 for an 80 or 100-pack.

 Serving a range ‘blended for Australian tastes’, Bushells creates a line of full-flavoured and rich cuppas which you can enjoy from dawn to dusk.
-Both the Bushells Australian Breakfast and Bushells Evening Decaffeinated blends come in 100 tea bag packs, while the Bushells Extra Strong tea is additionally sold in 250g loose-leaf tea packs.
+Both the Bushells Australian Breakfast and Bushells Evening Decaffeinated blends come in packs of 100, while the Bushells Extra Strong tea is additionally sold in 250g loose-leaf tea packs.
 Otherwise, you can get the classics Bushells Blue Label in either 50 or 100 tea bag packs, or 250g loose-leaf tea packs.
-The prices for Bushells tea is on the more affordable side compared to some brands, with products costing between $2.70 and $5.90.
+Prices for Bushells tea are on the more affordable side compared to some brands, with products costing between $2.70 and $5.90.

 While ALDI may be well-known for its Special Buys, another popular range is its ALDI ‘Diplomat’ tea selection.
 Available in tea bag and tea round varieties, you can find classic favourites such as English Breakfast black tea.
 ALDI’s Diplomat range is claimed to be certified sustainable.

 So, ultimately your choice will come down to personal preference.
 You may have to try different blends to find the one that best tickles your tastebuds.
-Here’s some popular black tea varieties and some lesser known ones you can try:
+Here are some popular black tea varieties and some lesser-known ones you can try: